raspberrypilearning/flatgame/en/step_3.md

 - a place you like to visit
 - something you like to do
+- an object you like from home
 - your favourite game

 Or, make a flatgame theme based on right where you are. 👀 Look around the room you are in, what do you notice, what is interesting or different about it?

 --- task ---
-Decide on a **theme** for your flatgame.
+Decide on a **theme** and write it down.

-Write out a list of your top 5 themes, and chose your favourite.
 --- /task ---